Framed-App/framed/src/protocol/README.md

 The `KeyExchange` packet must be sent before any more messages are sent.
 If the server does not have a key for a connection, it will reject messages.

 If no data is exchanged within 10 seconds, the connection is closed by the client.
 The server forcefully closes the connection after 10.25 seconds of inactivity.

-For convenience while testing (using `telnet` or similar), the server also supports a single packet that does not follow the above conventions.
-Sending the message `bye` will result in the server sending a `goodbye` message back, and closing the connection.